-It all started with Burt Munro setting a land speed record in 1967 on his trusty old Indian Scout Motorbike.
-That record still stands today.
-For Invercargill, this was only the beginning and if you haven’t yet had the chance to explore the motoring gems of this southern city, have a read and you will see why it is the classic motoring capital of New Zealand.
+It all started with Burt Munro setting a land speed record in 1967 on his trusty old Indian Scout Motorbike - a record that still stands today.
+For Invercargill, this was only the beginning.
+It now houses many motoring gems and is the classic motoring capital of New Zealand.

 Roger’s GT Collection